kushaldasari/mosip/PROJECT_DOCUMENTATION.md

 ## 🎯 Final Thoughts

-You've built something amazing!
 This isn't just a simple CRUD application - it's a **scalable, configurable, production-ready system** that can handle real-world loads.

 The combination of **Kafka + Camel + Vert.x + XML Configuration** gives you:
 - **Performance** that can scale to millions of users